ctmm-initiative/ctmmweb/inst/app/help/7_overlap.md

 - Clicking on rows will highlight the corresponding part in `Value Range` plot.

 ### Hom Range Plot
 - By default home range of all non-zero overlap pairs are plotted.
-Sometimes there is no enough space to draw all pairs, try increasing canvas height or manual select some pairs.
 - If some rows in overlap table are selected, cooresponding pairs will be plotted.
 - Check [ctmm::plot.telemetry](https://ctmm-initiative.github.io/ctmm/reference/plot.telemetry.html) for details:
   - `Contour`: `level.UD`.
 You can input a series of comma separated values like `20, 50, 95` in contours input, note they are percentage values so the real value will be `0.20, 0.50, 0.95`.